sarfraznawaz2005/Phexecute/README.md

 ## Donation?##

-In order to donate, please go to [this page][6] and input email address sarfraznawaz2005@hotmail.com and proceed with your donation information.
+In order to donate, please go to [this page][6] and proceed with your donation information.
 Thanks!

 ## License ##